gheorghebg11/Shell/README.md

 - enlarge the dataset
 - remove some low res photos, which would increase the min res and thus have the photos less blurry (because resized to bigger)
 - during predictions : take mode of prediction instead of geometric mean of probabilities
+- use a pretrained model
+- hyperparameter tuning

 Discussion for pres:
 - say about when I freaked out because all was pred chevron on test.
 It was because the image was loading weird.